 The coloring of our logo also has meaning.
-Similar to our old logo, the red and blue represent the customers we serve in the US Government; the red representing hardiness and valor and the blue representing vigilance, perseverance, and justice.
+Similar to our old logo, the red and blue represent the customers we serve in the US Government.
+The red representing hardiness and valor.
+The blue representing vigilance, perseverance, and justice.

 The new logo includes a tagline to reflect the standard of work we expect from our employees and provide to our customers.
 From the outset of establishing the company, we wanted to be better than the competition by delivering “Wow Factor” for our clients at every opportunity.
 This means trying to “exceed expectations” to the point that clients say, or at least think, Wow… when they see our performance.
 This continual striving for performance excellence also benefits our employees, as they get to feel great about exceptional delivery and know that they have contributed to helping our clients “make the mission.”

 The second reason is usability.
-As we expand into new markets and expand our presence on the web, we realized that the old vertical logo took up a lot of space and we could not afford that in some cases.
+As we expand into new markets and expand our presence on the web, we realized that the old vertical logo took up a lot of space.
+In some cases, it was space we could not afford to waste.
 This new logo takes up less space and is a bit more versatile which fits our needs better.
-The logo was designed and created in-house which allows us to modify it to fit our needs as the situation arises; if it needs to be transparent or have white shading behind it, it can be easily amended.
+The logo was designed and created in-house.
+Allowing us to modify it to fit our needs as the situation arises.
+If it needs to be transparent or have white shading behind it, it can be easily amended.
 This is something we could not do with the previous logo.